This year over 200 Venues opened their doors in Berlin – and an estimated 4.5 – 5 million people ventured out to explore them.

 In 1936 the city decided to build over the Bath courtyards due to a lack of space.
 The Oderberger Stadtbad continued its existence as a public bathhouse right through the war – and quite uncommon for Berlin – actually survived the war without any structural damage.
 With the separation of Germany (and Berlin) the DDR continued operating the Stadtbad and even added a Sauna in 1977.
 The DDR as a state was too poor to support widespread housing modernizations (meaning many appartements still didn’t have proper bathrooms) so the Stadtbad not only became a hygienic necessity but also a social meeting point for the people.

 A new more efficient heating system was installed which brought the addition of a fantastically ugly concrete chimney in 1985.
-Despite “some” modernisation attempts, cracks started showing up in pool floor and the vaulted ceilings, so the pool was closed at the end of 1986.
+Despite “some” modernisation attempts, cracks started showing up in pool floor and the vaulted ceilings, so the pool was closed at the end of 1986 (a similar fate shared by the abandoned Stadtbad Lichtenberg and the Schwimmhalle Pankow).
 The Baths, Showers, and Sauna kept on running until 1994, respectively 1997, but then the city called it quits.
 The DDR had some extensive renovations planned but the German Reunification put a hold to those.

 After the reunification a cooperation was formed to save the Stadtbad Oderberger Straße.
 After 10 years of activism and lobbying – the now 1000 man strong cooperation managed to buy the Building.
 Again plans were drawn up to restore the building to its former glory, but they all failed due to the exorbitant costs.
 In 2007 the German Foundation for Monument Conservation bought the building from the Cooperation and laid out its own plans for the restoration.
 As with the Coops plan, this one failed as well as the estimate restoration cost had risen to 17 million euros – and the city refused to foot a part of the bill.